 - Resume impact.
 The name of a large international auditing firm on a person's resume is considered a major career enhancement.
 This may not be the case for private accounting, since most jobs are with smaller companies whose names are not well known outside of their industries or geographical niches.

 - Social skills.
 Both kinds of accounting demand social skills, but of different types.
 A public accountant must be able to interview clients regarding their systems, and politely discuss possible system failures (essentially criticizing the work of clients).
 A private accountant needs to work with other parts of the company to develop or revise accounting systems and supporting procedures.
 The first case can be more confrontational, while the latter case can be more collegial.
-An introvert working in public accounting can have a more difficult time, due to the more social and confrontational aspects of the work.
+An introvert working in public accounting can have a more difficult time, due to the social and confrontational aspects of the work.

 - Job satisfaction.
 Bluntly stated, many people do not like to work in the public accounting field because they find that passing judgment on the work of other accountants is not fulfilling.
 Conversely, job satisfaction tends to be higher in private accounting, where accountants are creating business transactions and reporting on the results of a business.

-In general, the examination role that is central to public accounting tends to make this area much less satisfying as a long-term career for an accountant, but is useful for obtain a broad base of experience in the early years of a career.
+In general, the examination role that is central to public accounting tends to make this area much less satisfying as a long-term career for an accountant, but is useful for obtaining a broad base of experience in the early years of a career.
 Private accounting tends to be more satisfying, which can lead to longer-term employment.